hyperhq/docs.hyper.sh-hyper/FAQ/pricing.md

 |xxl|4|  8GB|10GB|FREE|$0.00006  |$155.52|
 |xxxl|8|16GB|10GB|FREE|$0.00012  |$311.04|
 > - Billing begins when Hyper\_ launches a new container or start a stopped container, ends when the container stops or terminates, either through an API call, or through container exists (success or failure).
-> - Everytime you issue a `hyper run/start` request, a default period of 10 second is billed.
+> - Everytime you issue a `hyper run/start/restart` request, a default period of 10 second is billed.
+If a container runs for 5s, it will be billed for 10s; if it runs for 30s, it is billed for 30s.
+> - Everytime a container is restarted, a default period of 10 second is billed.
 If a container runs for 5s, it will be billed for 10s; if it runs for 30s, it is billed for 30s.

 #### Storage
 - Image: $0.1/GB/month